mdelgert/MyTemplate/README.md

 ## Customization

-The `MultiProjectTemplate` allows for easy customization to fit different project types.
+The `MyTemplate` allows for easy customization to fit different project types.
 After creating a project, you can modify configurations like:

 - Changing namespaces in the `.csproj` and code files.
 - Adding or modifying Docker support using the included Dockerfile and `DockerBuild.ps1` script.